sonic-net/DASH/test/docs/testplans/vnet.md

 # Automation

 Test cases are automated using SAI PTF test framework, except scale and performance tests.
+Scale and performance tests automation approach - to be defined.

 # Test suites

+**Overall comments**
+1. Each scenario should be executed with and without underlay configuration:
+    - without underlay - same rx/tx port
+    - with underlay - use port to port traffic verification
-**NOTE**: Each test has to send multiple traffic types:
+1. Each test should send multiple traffic types:
     - Traffic that matches applied configuration (positive case)
     - Traffic that doesn't match applied configuration for each applied attribute (negative case).

 ### **Outbound VNET routing**
 | # | Test case | Test Class.Method